merlin-network/estake-native/x/lscosmos/spec/06_messages.md

 - Current C value is fetched and used to calculate amount of stk tokens to be minted corresponding to it.
 - IBC token deposit is sent to deposit module account from the delegation account.
 If there is an error, tokens are sent back to user.
 - Once the tokens are transferred to deposit module account, the above calculated stk tokens are minted and sent from module account to user account
-- Protocol fees is calculated using already set parameters through governance proposal and sent to the pStake fee address.
+- Protocol fees is calculated using already set parameters through governance proposal and sent to the eStake fee address.

 Inputs for this message :